 - Earn cashback.
 If you plan to purchase items from a traditional store, be sure you check for cashback opportunities.
 Sites like Rakuten or apps like Ibotta help you earn cashback on things you’re planning on buying.

 - Purchase only the necessities.
-While all these shopping tips are helpful when living frugally, the most important tenant of frugal living is to only purchase what you need.
-All the deals and sales in the world don’t save you money if you didn’t that item in the first place.
+While all these shopping tips are helpful when living frugally, the most important tenant of frugal living is to only purchase what you need and reuse the things that you do have until you absolutely have to replace it. *Remember that all the deals and sales in the world don’t save you money if you didn’t need that item in the first place.

 How To Be Frugal When Choosing Your Entertainment.

 Living a frugal lifestyle doesn’t mean you don’t get to have any fun!
 You just have to be a little more creative when finding cheap or free entertainment options.

 Whether you’re looking for a frugal date night idea, or a fun way to spend the weekend with your family, there are a variety of frugal entertainment options to choose from.